kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   // +optional
   EndpointSelector *EndpointSelectorBackend `json:"endpointSelector,omitempty"`

-  // Protocol defines the higher-level protocol for backend communication.
+  // Protocol defines the protocol for backend communication.
-  // The underlying transport protocol for the proxied traffic will already have been
+  // In the common case, the underlying transport protocol for the
+  // proxied traffic will already have been determined and processed
-  // determined and processed by the dataplane at the routing step.
+  // by the dataplane at the routing step.
+Where this field is useful
+  // is either for higher level protocols or asymmetrical protocol
+  // configurations (e.g. version upgrades or h2c).
+In cases where the
+  // protocol is negotiated on the wire (e.g. HTTP/1.1 Upgrade or ALPN),
+  // implementations MUST include the protocol set here in the negotiation
+  // options presented to the backend.
+It is currently undefined whether this
+  // means required, optional, or most preferred (e.g. first in the set).
+  // TODO: Define full semantics in protocol negotation.
+  //
+  // These protocols are also used for validation of future protocol-specific
+  // fields that may be added to the Backend resource (e.g. retries, session persistence, etc.)
+  //
-  // Support: Extended
+  // Support: Extended for MCP, Core for TCP, HTTP, HTTP2, and H2C
+  // TODO: Not sure if the above is allowed or viable.
   // +optional
   Protocol BackendProtocol `json:"protocol"`